Dr Simon Murray

 - Senior Lecturer in Theatre Studies (Theatre, Film and Television Studies)

 Simon joined Theatre Studies at the University of Glasgow in September 2008 having moved from Dartington College of Arts in Devon where he was Director of Theatre.
-He originally graduated from Newcastle Polytechnic with a (London University) Honours degree in Sociology (1971) and spent 15 years working in further, higher, adult and trade union education.
+He originally graduated from Newcastle Polytechnic with a (London University) Honours degree in Sociology (1971) and spent 15 years working in further, higher, adult and trade union education in the north east of England, the west of Scotland and in Seychelles.
 In his late thirties he spent a year in Paris training in movement, acting and theatre-making with Philippe Gaulier and Monika Pagneux.
 After 10 years as a professional theatre maker and performer he returned to higher education to teach theatre and performance.
+In 2008 he co- founded the Routledge journal, Theatre, Dance and Performance Training with Professor Jonathan Pitches (University of Leeds).
+He was co-editor of this journal until the autumn of 2016, but remains a consultant editor.

-Simon welcomes applications from MPhil and PhD students wishing to undertake research into contemporary performance practice, performer/actor training, physical theatres, devised performance, interdisciplinary and cross art form practices and cultural materialist perspectives on late 20th/21st century theatre making.
+Simon welcomes applications from MPhil and PhD students wishing to undertake research into contemporary performance practice, performer/actor training, physical theatres, devised performance, interdisciplinary and cross art form practices, cultural materialist perspectives on late 20th/21st century theatre making, and theatre and ruins/ruination.

 - Tara Beall: ‘From Transport to Travel: Contemporary Performance and Visitor Agency in a 21st Century Museum of Transport’ (AHRC Collaborative Doctoral Award) (Co-supervised with Dr Minty Donald)